Do you have an appetite for growth, but aren’t quite sure how to boost your income? This post is for you.

 Do you have any current clients for whom you’ve done a few projects in the past, but have now fallen off the radar?
-If you take the right approach, you can re-engage these clients to boost your income.
+If you take the right approach, you can reengage these clients to boost your income quickly.

-- Send a friendly email checking in to ask if they need help and if there are projects on the horizon
+- Send a friendly email or social media message checking in to ask if they need help and if there are projects on the horizon.

-- Provide a couple of ideas that can help their business.
+- Create a document that outlines a few ideas that can help their business.
 I recently did this with a client who currently provides me with occasional work.
 While I’ve yet to hear back from her, I know that this tactic may bear fruit in the future.

 8. Nurture Leads

 It’s also common to reach out to prospects only to find that:

 - They can’t fit you into their budget

 I’ve encountered this often with clients who ask me to reach out in the future as they’re not ready to invest now—but they expect things may change.
 I invariably do this and in some instances use the same tactics listed in the previous section.

 While this works, there is also a better way: Nurturing leads by starting a newsletter.
 Sending an email once a month with some content ideas, and just generally reminding them you’re still alive and providing your services, keeps you top-of-mind.
 So, when clients do eventually decide to bring someone on board, chances are good you’ll be the first person they think of.